blinkboxbooks/auth-server/README.md

 $ git submodule update
 ```

-Finally, you will need to ensure you have some development keys installed at `/opt/bbb/keys` (or wherever you have specified in your `appliction.properties`).
+Finally, you will need to ensure you have some development keys installed at `/opt/bbb/keys` (or wherever you have specified in your `application.properties`).
 The (compromised) development keys used as of 2014-08-01 can be found [in a previous commit on github](https://git.mobcastdev.com/Zuul/zuul-server/tree/1043169495cdbc9a60240572c0ff6f828816ae53/keys).

 ## Rig install on CentOS